hurbcom/challenge-bravo/README.md

 ## Requirements
 Convert between currencies with live and real values.
 It also allows fictionary currencies to be created.
+The [Exchange Rate API](https://app.exchangerate-api.com/dashboard) was used for current currencies.

 ## :floppy_disk: Cloning and Installing
 ```